charlesduvert/Tbook-Api/README.md

 ### Custom parameters ###
-You should add to the custom parameters field a json string, in a variable named `data`, as below.
+You should add to the custom parameters field a json string, in a variable named `custom_data`, as below.

 | Name | Required | Type | Description |
 | - | - | - | - |